nycmeshnet/docs/content/hardware/ethernet.md

 In 1000Base-T (gigabit ethernet) all pins are used for data.
 If pins 4,5,7 & 8 are not connected the speed falls back to 100Mbps.

-4,5,7,8 are used for 24 volt passive power over ethernet (POE).
+For Ubiquiti and Mikrotik 4,5,7,8 are used for 24 volt passive power over ethernet (POE).
 Pins 4 & 5 are positive and 7 & 8 are negative.
+Passive POE doesn't negotiate with the other device so it will always send power even if a wrong device (like a cable tester!) is plugged in.

+There isn't a standard for passive POE so you need to check compatibility (which pins are used) if using a different manufacturer.

+For active POE there are standards PoE 802.3af, PoE+ 802.3at and PoE++	IEEE 802.3bt.
+Again you need to check which one to use.

 If you plug a live POE cable into an adapter or some device that does not expect POE it can break.
 This is often how ethernet adapters and cable testers break!
 A cheap USB 100Base-T ethernet adapter will survive as it doesn't use the POE pins.